JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 He looked like he was out of breath but his eyes showed…relief?
 “What are you doing up here?
 And…why were you sleeping on the staircase?”

 I frowned slightly before looking around.
 What was I doing he- oh wait.
-“Oh um…I was trying to go the rooftop, but I guess I fell asleep before I could.”

-His eyes widened again before asking cautiously, “Wh-why were you trying to go to the rooftop?”

-“Uh…well it was getting really humid and hard to breathe so I wanted to catch some fresh air.”
+“Oh um…well it was getting really humid and hard to breathe so I wanted to catch some fresh air, but I guess I fell asleep before I could.”

-His face relaxed a bit and h looked like he wanted to say something, but he just looked at me for a long moment before sighing.
+His face relaxed a bit and he looked like he wanted to say something, but he just looked at me for a long moment before sighing.
 “Alright, well now that I have finally found you, how about we catch up?”
 Then a small smile appeared before he drew out a hand, “Maybe we can catch the sunrise?”

 I couldn’t help but reflect his visage before grabbing onto his hand and pushing myself off the wall.
 “I can’t remember the last time I’ve seen one.”